top of page

 Edition 3 + 1 AP

-SLOWLY BECOMING LIGHT, 2022
+SLOWLY BECOMING LIGHT

-Also presented in TRE: Flow | Movement | Rhythm, ArtBase Helgeland (solo exhibition, 2022), SURRENDER at Galleri Nord-Norge (2023), and Shadows and Beacons (2023-2025).
+First presented as part of the main exhibition at Festspillene Helgeland, Jacobsenbrygga, Helgeland Museum, Norway, 2022.
+Also presented in TRE: Flow | Movement | Rhythm, ArtBase Helgeland (2022), SURRENDER, Galleri Nord-Norge (2023), and Shadows and Beacons (2023–2025).